 In the VMware vCenter Server track, you viewed Quick Snapshots for the vCenter Server element, and a VM-type Element.
-Compared to the latter, the Quick Snapshot for an agent- or WMI-based server includes more detail, such as process information, which can be acted upon by up.time (for example, up.time's action scripts can restart a service as a follow-up remedy to an outage).
+Compared to the latter, the Quick Snapshot for an agent- or WMI-based server includes more detail, such as process information, which can be acted upon by Uptime Infrastructure Monitor (for example, Uptime Infrastructure Monitor's action scripts can restart a service as a follow-up remedy to an outage).

-Because performance metrics are being gathered in real time by the up.time agent or via WMI, there is nothing yet to display in the Quick Snapshot graphs.
-After moving through more of this Getting Started Guide, we will return to this Quick Snapshot to view some data.
+Because performance metrics are gathered in real time by the Uptime Infrastructure Monitor agent or via WMI, there is nothing yet to display in the Quick Snapshot graphs.
+After moving through more of this Getting Started Guide, return to this Quick Snapshot to view some data.